Henry Angelo

 Henry Charles William Angelo (1756–1835) was an English memoirist and fencing master, as a member of the Angelo family of fencers and son of the Italian master, Domenico Angelo.

 As the leader of his father's Angelo School of Arms from 1780 to 1817, he consolidated its status among London's high society, with upper class patronage and a cult of celebrity.
-He also maintained his family's reputation, reissuing his father's seminal fencing manual and composing several memoirs and a single work on fencing, himself.
+He also maintained his family's reputation, reissuing his father's seminal fencing manual and composing several memoirs and a single work on fencing himself.

 Biography

 Henry Charles William Malevolti was born on 5 April 1756 at St James's Place, Piccadilly, London.
 His baptismal surname was Malevolti, but in the late 1750s, he became known as Angelo, following his father's adoption of the surname.
 Angelo was born to the Italian-born fencing master, Domenico Angelo (1717–1802), and his wife, Elizabeth née Johnson (1738–1805).
-This placed Angelo in the second generation of the Angelo Family, a dynasty of fencing masters who "dominated Europe's fencing scene for well over 100 years", according to fencing master Nick Evangelista.
+Domenico Angelo's school of fencing "dominated Europe's fencing scene for well over 100 years", according to fencing master Nick Evangelista.

 Angelo grew up among four sisters and one brother, as the eldest child of the family.
-He attended the school is Chiswick, then run by Dr William Rose, then moving to Eton College (where his father taught fencing) as of 1764.
+He attended first William Rose's school in Chiswick and then, in 1764, Eton College (where his father taught fencing).
 In 1772, he began his formal training as a fencer, practicing swordsmanship under a Monsieur Motet in Paris, a man then known in the Continent as "the greatest living fencer", according to Egerton Castle.
 By 1775, he had returned to England to become his father's principal assistant.

 On 23 October 1778, against the wishes of his family, he married Mary Bowman Swindon of West Auckland at St Anne's, Soho.
 They had their first child in 1799, with the Duke of York agreeing to be the child's godfather (the Duke already being Angelo's reputed godfather).
 Angelo had four sons, the second of whom, Henry Charles Angelo (1780–1852), became a fencing master himself, maintaining the family's reputation.